-Jointly offered by the American Graduate School in Paris and Arcadia University, the International MBA with a Concentration in Global Management and International Development is a one-year program taught in Paris and based on the American MBA model.
+Jointly offered by the American Graduate School in Paris and Arcadia University, the International MBA is a one-year program taught in Paris and based on the American MBA model.

 It combines AGS’s expertise in international affairs with Arcadia’s global business expertise, forming a unique program leading to high-level careers in the corporate world as well as in nongovernmental and intergovernmental organizations (NGOs, IGOs).

-In addition to ensuring a solid coverage of the traditional core MBA subjects, the Arcadia-AGS International MBA in Paris specializes in global management and international development.
-This specialization has a dual purpose: give business executives a better understanding of the globalized world in which they operate, and allow leaders of NGOs and other nonprofit organizations to acquire the necessary business skills to carry out projects and lead effectively.
+In addition to ensuring a solid coverage of the traditional core MBA subjects, the Arcadia-AGS International MBA in Paris extends its focus to global management and international development, with a dual purpose: give business executives a better understanding of the globalized world in which they operate, and allow leaders of NGOs and other nonprofit organizations to acquire the necessary business skills to carry out projects and lead effectively.

 This specificity of the program unfolds in three ways: